kigawas/blog/content/posts/why-state-containers.md

 };
 ```

+What will happen if we `dispatch` in `reducer`?
+An exercise for you.

 ### Conclusion

 Programming is about the art to control complexity.
 State containers not just separate the state and the logic but force you to think in an event-based and functional way, which is a ubiquitous pattern among many modern programming languages and frameworks.